 HAVE SMALL GROUP SIZES FOR CHILDREN YOUNGER THAN 10 AND NO CO-MINGLING WITH NEIGHBORS

-Fall class sizes will be small.
-Remote day classes will have no more than six children with two playworkers/volunteers.
-After school classes will be divided into two groups of no more than eight children and three playworkers.
-After school groups will be separated during snack times and mask breaks, and will mix only when all parties are wearing masks.
+Class sizes will remain small, with stable groups for the semester.
 Registration is limited to children under the age of 10, due to the research around higher viral loads in older children.
-Though classes will take place in a public park, our group will not co-mingle with other park visitors.
+Though classes take place in a public park, our group will not co-mingle with other park visitors.
 People not in our class--even if our students know them personally--will be asked to move away from our group, or we will move to another area if necessary.

 PLAY OUTSIDE AND LIMIT OUR SHELTER INDOORS

 We remain a program that takes place outdoors in all weather.
 The ventilation outside is a much lower risk for contagion than being indoors.
-If the weather is forecast to be dangerous, such as thunderstorms or high winds, remote day classes will move indoors and after school classes will be cancelled.
-For cancelled classes, make-ups will be offered at a date and time selected by Brooklyn Wild.
+If the weather is forecast to be dangerous, such as thunderstorms or high winds, classes will be cancelled.
+For most cancelled classes, make-ups will be offered at a date and time selected by Brooklyn Wild.

 REQUIRE FACE MASKS FOR EVERYONE

 Staff will wear masks during pick up, drop off and during class.
 Adults picking up and dropping off children are also required to wear masks.
-All children two and older are required to bring a mask to class and wear it during play and when indoors.
+All children two and older are required to wear it during play.
 Children will have a socially distanced, designated spot where they can take a mask break, eat and drink.
 We know it's hard for children to keep masks on at all times, so we will not remove a child from play if they have a hard time keeping the mask on, but we will remind them, help them stay socially distant and encourage them to keep themselves and their friends safe by wearing a mask.
 We also strongly encourage parents to remind children about the importance of wearing a mask during class.